 It can often take a lot of reading the fine print to figure out if a local product is really made on site.
 The craft beers at The Tap and Still are the absolute real deal.

-Made in the same place you’ll find yourself drinking them, this is the ultimate craft beer experience in St Thomas.
+Drinking this craft beer where it was made is one of the best craft beer adventures in St. Thomas.
 Head to Red Hook on the far east end of the island for the ultimate experience!

 51 – Spot some wildlife on an eco-tour

-Hop on an eco tour of St Thomas to paddle through mangroves, row past volcanic cliffs and spot some incredible local wildlife.
-You’ll get a generous 5 hour tour time so you’ll be sure not to miss a thing!
+Hop on an eco-tour to paddle through mangroves, row past volcanic cliffs and spot some incredible local wildlife.
+You’ll get a generous five-hour tour, so you’ll be sure not to miss a thing!

 52 – Sample some craft beer at Frenchtown Brewing Company